John-Mark01/PostgreSQL/Data Agrregation.md

 ## Conditional Statements
 - works like IF-ELSE statements
 - conditions are called ```cases```
-- we can add a conditional statements to a WHERE clause, Aggragate functions, etc.
+- we can add a conditional statements to: SELECT, HAVING, WHERE, Aggragate functions.
 - there can be multiple conditions in a single ```CASE ; END```
 - the returned value of the condition will be a name of a new result column Statement syntax: